ska-telescope/lmc-base-classes/refelt/README.rst

 Now you can start your device servers in any
 Terminal or console by calling it :

-GeneA instance_name
+RefA instance_name
-GeneB instance_name
+RefB instance_name
-GeneMaster instance_name
+RefMaster instance_name